When can a child climb the stairs alone? Read the 7 tips

 From when can a child independently climb stairs?

-From crawling some children are already climbing the stairs so watch out!
-First it is with hands and feet and from the age of two it is often already upright where they have to hold on to you or a banister.
-If things go well for a while, most parents let them walk independently without supervision, often from the age of 3.
-A toddler can already climb the stairs without holding on to it.
+Some children are already climbing the stairs from crawling, so pay attention!
+First it is with hands and feet and from the age of two they are often upright and they have to hold on to you or a banister.
+If things go well for a while, most parents let them walk independently without supervision, often from about the age of 3.
+A toddler can already climb the stairs without holding on.

 Fortunately, that is very normal, says the Netherlands Center for Youth Health.
 And so it is with climbing stairs.